xishantingyu/SESE/README.md

 There will be __NO__ final exam for this course.
 Grading will base on:

-*	class attendence and performance, 16%;
+*	class attendence and performance, 16%, 2% each;
-*	writting assignments, 64%;
+*	writting assignments, 64%, 8% each;
 *	reading report, 20%.